joshuabezaleel/go-support/README.md

 ## Prior Art
 This project is highly inspired by the kind efforts of [feross'](https://github.com/feross) [thanks](https://github.com/feross/thanks), GitHub sponsor, and [npm fund](https://github.com/npm/cli/pull/273).
 Thank you very much for taking the first steps.

+## LICENSE
+Project is licensed under the terms of MIT license.